PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/gui/layouts/+page.md

 ## The `Box` layout
 Sometimes you might want your GUI Component to have a specific width and height.
 Then you should use the `Box` layout.
-Unlike the `Rows`, `Columns` and `Layers` layouts, the `Box` layout can only have one child, and that child will have the specific size you specify by calling the configuration methods `width()` and `height()` on the `Box` layout (pass them the size expressed in number of millimeters).
+Unlike the `Rows`, `Columns` and `Layers` layouts, the `Box` layout can have only one child, and that child will have the specific size you specify by calling the configuration methods `width()` and `height()` on the `Box` layout (pass them the size expressed as a number).
 Pass it it's child by calling the configuration method `child()`.

 ::: tip Example